 Online shopping is easy and convenient.
 For a safe and secure experience, keep these tips in mind when ordering gifts for the animal lovers on your list.

 Nowadays, you can buy just about everything you want online – and that includes pet supplies.
 Whether you’re gift-shopping for a fellow animal lover, or for your own fur baby, you’ll find a multitude of products available online through numerous pet supply retailers.
 From toys, leashes, beds, bowls and apparel to natural pet foods, treats, supplements and grooming products, everything your animal friends need to stay happy and healthy can be bought with the click of a mouse.
-Companies that offer online shopping services include Only Natural Pet Store , The Barkery, and Pet Med Store, among many others.
+Companies that offer online shopping services include Only Natural Pet Store , LifeFORCE Pet Health, and Pet Wellbeing, among many others.
 Keep in mind that when it comes to pet foods, treats and supplements as well as grooming and pest control products, some companies offer conventional as well as natural health products, so you’ll need to do some browsing to find what you’re looking for.

 Minimize the risks

 Online shopping may be easy, but it doesn’t come without risk.
 According to Consumer Reports, nearly two million households were victims of internet ID theft in 2009 alone.
 Taking steps to ensure your credit card isn’t compromised, or your identity doesn’t get stolen, will keep your experience stress-free, as it’s meant to be.

 • Only buy through websites you know are legitimate.
 There are a lot of scammers out there.
 Do your homework about the best places to make online purchases before giving anyone your credit card information – visit Epinions or Bizrate for consumer evaluations.
 You can also ask your animal-loving friends, veterinarian, groomer, local shelter staff, etc., where they purchase online for their companions.
 Be wary of deals; always remember the old adage that if something seems too good to be true, it probably is.